Saturday, June 23, 2012

 1984: Jimmy Page joined Yes on stage in Dortmund, Germany to perform the Beatles' "I'm Down".

 1985: It was a Monday on this date, and that meant new 45's for radio stations to play.
-Two great ones arrived on desks on this particular Monday--"The Power of Love" by Huey Lewis and the News and "Summer of '69" by Bryan Adams.
-Both would go on to become major hits.
+A great one arrived on desks on this particular Monday--"The Power Of Love" by Huey Lewis and the News.

 1988: No one would want to be UB40 bass player Earl Falconer on this date--he had some things to deal with.
 Falconer was sent to jail for six months after admitting to causing his brother's death in an automobile accident.